-- Fill in the online submission form

-- There is a bulk submission option for teachers to facilitate submitting multiple posters on behalf of students.

-- Upload a photo or scan of your poster
+- Fill in the online submission form - There is a bulk submission option for teachers to facilitate submitting multiple posters on behalf of students. - Upload a photo or scan of your poster in the form.
 If necessary, crop the image to the edges of the poster